 Excellent warmth-to-weight ratio

-Read the full review Brooks Range Drift -10
+Read review Brooks Range Drift -10

 Best Bang for the Buck

 Need warmth but don't want to break the bank?
 Good thing there's the Rab Ascent 900.
 31.7oz of 650 fill duck down kept our testers warm through the night.
 This bag is just as warm as other bags that are twice the price, but also a lot heavier.
 If you like to sleep on your side or your stomach, this bag has plenty of room for all kinds of slumber techniques.
 The Ascent 900 is a little heavy for long backpacking trips, but for a short trip or a basecamp, this bag is a great budget option.

 Resistant to rain and snowmelt

 Doesn't compress as well as bags with goose down

 The Kelty Cosmic Down 0 is great for the winter camper on the tightest of budgets.
 Its really heavy, and it doesn't pack down very small, but it will keep you warm, and we feel warmth is the most important feature when considering a winter bag.
 This bag also comes with some great features like a full-length draft tube and a draft collar.
 This bag weighs more than any other bag in our review, but it's still lighter than some of the synthetic alternatives.
 If you're doing some car camping on your winter road trip, you don't have to let high prices stand in your way.
 Because this bag is heavy, we don't recommend it for alpine climbing.

 Packed full of 600-fill down